 Acetaminophen poisoning is the result of taking too much acetaminophen.

-Acetaminophen poisoning can seriously damage your liver
+Acetaminophen poisoning can seriously damage your liver and can result in liver failure

 Carefully read the labels of cough and cold products